Little Book Farmers Privacy Policy

 • To fulfill or meet the reason you provided the information.
 For example, if you share your name and contact information to ask a question about our products or services, we will use that personal information to respond to your inquiry.

-• To send you information you have requested (like an email newsletter).
+• To send you information you have requested (like an email or newsletter).

 • For internal research for technological development and demonstration and to improve, upgrade or enhance our products or services.